san-sei/documents/content/en/pages/how-it-works.md

 ---
 title: "How it works?"
-description: "How to use IDmelon app"
+description: "How to use IDmelon Authenticator"
 date: 2022-02-22T15:33:45-08:00
 lastmod: 2022-02-22T15:33:45-08:00
 draft: false